Ulmstedt/Minesweeper/README.md

 # Minesweeper
-A simple minesweeper game in Java
+A simple minesweeper game in Java by Mattias Ulmstedt